department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/DevOps/PackageScanning.md

 ### Guarddog Scan

 After the `npm info` check we run a python package called `guarddog`. `guarddog` is maintained my DataDog and it checks for malicious packages.
 [GitHub Link](https://github.com/DataDog/guarddog).
 To make this easy I have installed `uv` which is a pyton package and project manager.
 Instead of installing python packages, I leverage `uvx` which runs the package on-demand.
 I have created an alias called `check` that will run the package scan and output the results.
+Installation Documentation for `uv` can be found [here](https://docs.astral.sh/uv/getting-started/installation/)

 ```bash
 check is an alias for uvx guarddog npm scan